Economies of scale: Economies of scale and the size of exporter

 Large and more productive firms typically generate enough net revenues abroad to cover the fixed costs associated with exporting.
 However, in the event of trade liberalization, resources will have to be reallocated toward the more productive firm, which raises the average productivity within the industry.

-Firms differ in their labor productivity and the quality of their goods produced.
-It is because of this that more efficient firms are more likely to generate more net income abroad and thus become exporters of their goods or services.
-There is a correlating relationship between a firms' total sales and underlying efficiency.
+Firms differ in their labor productivity and the quality of their products, so more efficient firms are more likely to generate more net income abroad and thus become exporters of their goods or services.
+There is a correlating relationship between a firm's total sales and underlying efficiency.
 Firms with higher productivity will always outperform a firm with lower productivity which will lead to lower sales.
 Through trade liberalization, organizations are able to drop their trade costs due to export growth.
 However, trade liberalization does not account for any tariff reduction or shipping logistics improvement.
 However, total economies of scale is based on the exporters individual frequency and size.
 So large-scale companies are more likely to have a lower cost per unit as opposed to small-scale companies.
 Likewise, high trade frequency companies are able to reduce their overall cost attributed per unit when compared to those of low-trade frequency companies.